QuentinOchem/ada-spark-rfcs/considered/rfc-oop-aggregates-and-assignments.rst

    type Root is tagged record
       A : access Integer;
-   end record with Type_Aggregate;
+   end record with Aggregate_Type;

 This aspect must be positionned on the root of a tagged type hierarchy.
 It forbids the introduction of user defined constructors, destructor, clone and adjust attributes in derivations.
-All record components of such types must also be Type_Aggregate types.
+All record components of such types must also be Aggregate_Type types.

-Type_Aggregate types cannot be provided to generic tagged formal parameters, as the generic instance may extend the type and mistakenly add these attributes not knowing there are forbidden.
-However, a generic formal parameter may allow such types by adding the Type_Aggregate aspect in its definition:
+Aggregate_Type types cannot be provided to generic tagged formal parameters, as the generic instance may extend the type and mistakenly add these attributes not knowing there are forbidden.
+However, a generic formal parameter may allow such types by adding the Aggregate_Type aspect in its definition:

 .. code-block:: ada